MicrosoftDocs/win32/desktop-src/WCS/getcolorprofilefromhandle.md

 ---
 title: GetColorProfileFromHandle function
-description: Given a handle to an open color profile, the GetColorProfileFromHandle function will copy the contents of the profile into a buffer supplied by the application. ms.assetid: 'ff51c6d5-4db2-4b64-a4e3-34a9e502f456'
+description: Given a handle to an open color profile, the GetColorProfileFromHandle function will copy the contents of the profile into a buffer supplied by the application. ms.assetid: ff51c6d5-4db2-4b64-a4e3-34a9e502f456
+keywords:
-keywords: ["GetColorProfileFromHandle function Windows Color System"]
+- GetColorProfileFromHandle function Windows Color System
 topic_type:
 - apiref
 api_name: